top of page

 How often do you feed puppies and how much?

-Once you take your puppy home, it is most helpful to you for housebreaking if they are on a meal schedule.
+Puppies are being fed 3 times per day at the time they leave here.
+Typically they get breakfast around 7 a.m., lunch around 1 p.m. and dinner around 7 p.m.
+It is most helpful to you for housebreaking if they are on a meal schedule.
 My recommendation is that you fill a bowl and put the food down for about 15 minutes and let them eat their fill and then pick it back up.
 Sometimes they eat a lot and sometimes they will barely touch it depending on their activity level that day.
 A measured feeding usually becomes necessary as they near adulthood since Schnauzers are known for packing on the pounds which causes some nasty health issues (which will not be covered in the health warranty if your dog is overweight).
 My adult dogs only get fed once per day and range from 2/3 of a cup to 1 1/2 cups.
 However, they are very active, playing chase and wrestling in the yard.
 If you have a couch potato, probably 1/2 a cup to 2/3 of a cup a day is plenty.
 Just like with the puppies, sometimes they scarf it down and sometimes they barely touch it.
 As long as their behavior is normal, I don't let it bother me and I don't try to entice them to eat.
 It is best to limit the amount of treats they get, don't feed free choice to adult dogs, and never let your schnauzer have junk food.
 Fresh veggies such as carrot sticks and green beans are good and make a great treat.
 Mine love apples but I limit that because of all the sugar.
 You can also use a portion of the kibble in your dog's regular measured meal as a treat for training.
 Coming from your hand, it is still a treat to them and when training is done, they can have the rest for their meal.

 Will my puppy be housebroke by the time I take it home?